falcontologist/cu-cspb2270-2025-final_project/README.md

 # Causal Constructicon and Annotation System

-A tool for extracting causal relationships from using linguistic patterns and semi-automated annotation.
+A tool for extracting causal relationships from text using linguistic patterns and semi-automated annotation.

 Text example: NTSB accident reports.